 As of December 31, 2008, we owned 65 properties and had 66 tenants in these properties, and our 5 largest tenants accounted for approximately 24.7% of our total rental income.
 A consequence of a limited number of tenants is that the aggregate returns we realize may be substantially adversely affected by the unfavorable performance of a small number of tenants.
 We do not have fixed guidelines for industry concentration and our investments could potentially be concentrated in relatively few industries.
-As of December 31, 2008, 15.5% of our total rental income was earned from tenants in the electronic industry, 14.4% of our total rental income was earned from tenants in the healthcare, education and childcare industry and 13.8% of our total rental income was earned from tenants in the telecommunications industry.
+As of December 31, 2008, 15.5% of our total rental income was earned from tenants in the electronic industry, 14.4% of our total rental income was earned from tenants in the telecommunications industry.
 As a result, a downturn in an industry in which we have invested a significant portion of our total assets could have a material adverse effect on us.